 English 250 Honors Sections

-English 250H sections are offered each fall semester for students who have been admitted to the Honors Program.
+English 250H sections are offered each fall semester for students who have been admitted to the University Honors Program.
 These sections offer Honors students an intensive communication experience while maintaining a focus on the university’s WOVE (written, oral, visual, electronic) curriculum.
 Students come to know one another and work together in this course as part of their core academic experience in Honors.
-For further information, please contact:

 Learning Community Linked Sections